 H. Smith & Sons (Honningham)

 Pivot House a new super-low energy, low impact family home in the Norfolk countryside.
-The proposal sits outside any settlement boundary, hence the design meets the very challenging criteria of Paragraph 79 (formerly Paragraph 55) of the National Planning Policy Framework (NPPF).
+The proposal sits outside any settlement boundary, hence the design meets the very challenging criteria of Paragraph 79 (now Paragraph 80) of the National Planning Policy Framework (NPPF).

 The building concept relates to the random nature of tree growth.
 This is in consideration of a parabolic arrangement of beams flying from a central spine.
 It is demarcated by the location of the tree placed in the centre of the courtyard.
 While providing an innovative timber framed structure, it works with a realistic budget using locally sourced air dried timber.